 One important thing to note: Trigger-based mail campaigns will only be successful if you have clean and accurate data to support it.
 This means making sure your consumer profiles are as complete as they possibly can be, in addition to making sure your mailing lists are up to date and de-duped.
 Thankfully Digital Dog Direct is an expert when it comes to data processing and will be able to make sure your triggered campaigns go off without a hitch.

-Here are some examples of triggered direct mail campaigns that business of all kinds can use:
+Here are some examples of triggered direct mail campaigns that businesses of all kinds can use:

 Thank you note to new customers